 d.
 The current carrying amount of the liability, if any, for the guarantor’s obligations under the guarantee (including the amount, if any, recognized under SSAP No. 5—Liabilities, Contingencies and Impairments of Assets), regardless of whether the guarantee is freestanding or embedded in another contract.

 (3) An aggregate compilation of guarantee obligations shall include the maximum potential of future payments of all guarantees (undiscounted), the current liability (contingent and noncontingent) reported in the financial statements and the ultimate financial statement impact based on maximum potential payments (undiscounted) if performance under those guarantees had been triggered.

+(4) Provide a comprehensive summary of commitments and contingent commitments.
+For categories that reference a schedule or note as the source, the reporting entity shall ensure the disclosed amounts match the referenced source.
+The reporting entity shall also describe the nature of each type of commitment and contingent commitment reported within the “All other commitments and contingencies” line.